-50% OFF WITH CODE LAUNCH UNTIL 08/04/2026

 There is one more thing most failed attempts to stop scrolling have in common.
 They all try to remove it without putting anything in its place.

-That never holds, because scrolling was doing a job.
-It filled the gap while the coffee brewed.
-It carried you through the boring meeting.
-It was what you reached for when you didn't want to sit in an empty minute.
 Take it away and leave a vacuum, and the vacuum pulls the habit right back.
 That is why detox weekends always end in a Monday binge.

 The program runs 21 days because that's long enough for new defaults to feel normal, and short enough that you'll actually finish.

-Waiting has a cost.
 Habits don't hold still while you decide.
 Every week you keep running the same loop, you reach for your phone a bit more without thinking.
 The groove gets a little deeper.
-Your phone is not going to get less engineered next year.
-The 21 days are going to pass either way.
-The only question is whether you reach the end of them with the habit broken, or exactly where you are now.

 The program runs on one short email a day for 21 days.